RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 required that separate trip production estimates be developed for each of the resulting 16 household types (4 x 4).

 Table 6 shows the trip production rates for internal HBW, HBO and NHB trip productions.
 The production rates were estimated using the 1998 Chittenden County household survey and the 2001 NHTS survey.
-CCRPC purchased the Add-On data for the 2009 NHTS which was also used to check and update the trip production rates, and were further informed by an rMove™ convenience survey conducted by RSG for the CCRPC in the fall of 2016.
-Each number entered into the production tables is in units of person trips per household per day.
+CCRPC purchased the Add-On data for the 2009 NHTS which was also used to check and update the trip production rates, and were further informed by an rMove™ convenience survey conducted by RSG for the CCRPC in the fall of Each number entered into the production tables is in units of person trips per household per day.
 The trip generation rates were adjusted by comparing them to rates from newer surveys for similar geographical regions.

+Table : HBW, HBO, and NHB Person Trip Production Rates

 | Trip Type          | HH Size | HH Vehicles |        |        |        |
 |--------------------|---------|-------------|--------|--------|--------|